apecloud/kubeblocks/docs/user_docs/observability/alert.md

 :::

-### Step 2.
-Configure the receiver
+### Configure the receiver

 To improve ease of use, `kbcli` develops the `alert` subcommand to simplify the receiver configuration.
 You can set the notification channels and receivers by the `alert` subcommand.
 This subcommand also supports condition filters, such as cluster names and severity levels.
-After the configuration succeeds, it takes effect dynamically without restarting the service.
+After the configuration succeeds, it takes effect dynamically without the service restarting.

 Add an alert receiver.